guidway/JDBCHibernateBMTesting/Java_PostGresQL/readme.md

 (Times recorded are in seconds)
 Some Mixed field types were 2 BIGINT, 1 double, 17 strings, and 1 double precision array)

+Hibernate does not have native array support, I have not been able to do benchmarks yet on testing hibernate speeds with arrays.
+The importance of this test though is when comparing it with previous tests without arrays, noticed the difference in performance.

 *Test Runs - Creating 1 million records*
 1) JDBC - 192, Hibernate - NA
 2) JDBC - 192.3, Hibernate - NA